 I had a smile on my face the whole time.
 It was a perfect sunny day in the Netherlands and was thrilled to be taking advantage of it and the natural, and not so natural, scenery.

 This bike tour was so chill.
-The guide would stop every once in a while to point something out.
+The guide from We Bike Amsterdam would stop every once in a while to point something out.
 You could stop and ask questions.
-You can bike together with the guide or another tour-goer and learn about them.
+You can next to the guide or another tour-goer and have a chat.

 Small, but at the time, terrifying, note: I took my camera out to take the first photo and DROPPED IT!
 Turns out only the filter broke and just a small crack on the casing, so it still works.
 But, with glass everywhere and wanting to enjoy the trip, I just took photos with my Galaxy S7.
 Apologies if the quality isn’t a high as normal!

 The Dutch are masters of water and you get to see some pretty cool examples of that throughout the trips.
 From locks, to dikes, to irrigation canals, the Dutch control water like nobody else.
 Be prepared to be wowed!

 Of course, the animals love the water too and you might see a few cute sheep along the way like we did.
 How cute are these babies?!
 They were flaunting it for the cameras.
 EVERYONE stopped to take pictures.
 Even the locals.